sggjon5/DroneBuild-Quad/docs/01-introduction.md

 To put some numbers to it, I was aiming for a takeoff weight (without any payload) of about 2.5-3kg, with some payload capacity left over so that I could build things into/onto it in the future.

-I was starting from basically no tools (other than general household things like pliers, screwdrivers, allan keys etc) and have therefore included the cost of obtainign all 'new' tools in total running cost of this project to keep it transparent.
+I was starting from basically no tools (other than general household things like pliers, screwdrivers, allan keys, zip-ties, etc) and have therefore included the cost of obtainign all 'new' tools in total running cost of this project to keep it transparent.
 As I have written this, I realised I also have a 3D printer that I used to print a GPS stand that would have likely cost ~£10 if I had not have designed and printed one.

 ---